Frustration tears pivoted into throat-tightening thankful tears in less than five blinks.

 “But I only need to take one trip.
 I can’t buy just one ticket?”

-The man had already started telling me no and I was chanting “don’t cry, don’t cry, don’t cry” on loop in my head when a couple to my left, licking at vanilla ice cream cones, heard my distressed, bordering-on-whiny tone and asked where I was trying to go, their accents matching mine.
+The man had already started telling me no and I was chanting “don’t cry, don’t cry, don’t cry” on loop in my head when a couple to my left, licking at vanilla ice cream cones, heard my distressed, bordering-on-whiny tone.
+They asked where I was trying to go in accents that matched my own.
 I was worried if I tried to speak too much my throat would force out the frustrated tears; I showed them the map on my phone, merely saying I was trying to take the bus to my hostel.

 They both looked for just a second before the man let out a startled, “Oh!” and his wife simultaneously started, “Give her the…” and trailed off, gesturing towards the pocket on his shirt, which he was already unbuttoning.